-3 Pennsylvania Department of Environmental Protection Northeastern PA Marcellus Shale Short-Term Ambient Air Sampling Report, at p.
+4 Pennsylvania Department of Environmental Protection Northeastern PA Marcellus Shale Short-Term Ambient Air Sampling Report, at p.
 21 (Jan.
 12, 2011).

-8. New York brings this action to protect its waters, air quality, climate, public health, and landholdings within the Basin which have been placed at risk by Defendants' NEPA violations and to vindicate the State's procedural rights under that statute.
+9. New York brings this action to protect its waters, air quality, climate, public health, landholdings within the Basin, and other proprietary interests which have been placed at risk by Defendants' NEPA violations and to vindicate the State's procedural rights under that statute.